Brianconn71/ms1-project/README.md

   * GitHub was used to host the website and create the repositories for the website.

 * [Figma](https://www.figma.com/)
-  * Figma was where I created the wireframes for my website, I also got the colors for the website by using Figma too.
+  * Figma was where I created the wireframes for my website.
+I also got the colors for the website by using Figma too.

 * [Git](https://git-scm.com/)
   * Git was used for version control of the site.
-I used git commands to regularly update, delete and add vaarious elements to the website.
+I used git commands to regularly update, delete and add various elements to the website.

 * [Google Fonts](https://fonts.google.com/)
-  * I used two different fonts in the making of this site. *Montserrat* was used primarily for headings and *Robot* was used primarily for paragraph text and the smaller font sizes.
+  * I used two different fonts in the making of this site. *Montserrat* was used primarily for headings and *Roboto* was used primarily for paragraph text and the smaller font sizes.

 * [Font Awesome](https://fontawesome.com/)
-  * I used Icons from Font Awesome for the social media icons in the footer of the site.
+  * I used icons from Font Awesome for the social media icons in the footer of the site.

 * [W3](https://www.w3schools.com/)
   * W3 schools was used for troubleshooting issues I had relating to HTML5 and CSS3.